IkarosKappler/ikrs.http/document_root/README.txt

    Solution: write a simple logfile cycle mechanism.

 [2013-05-15]
+ - [DONE 2013-07-25]
- - Check the logging mechanism.
-It seems that the log files are not properly written.
+   Check the logging mechanism.
+It seems that the log files are not properly written (line breaks are missing).

 [2013-05-13]
  - [DONE 2013-05-15]